Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 Issues with Raw Materials

-To make electric cars, we must get and process certain materials like lithium, cobalt, and nickel.
+To make electric cars, we must obtain and process certain materials, such as lithium, cobalt, and nickel.
 These materials are essential for manufacturing the batteries that power electric vehicles.

 However, their acquisition comes with environmental drawbacks.
 Mining raw materials can cause deforestation, destroy habitats, and pollute water.